Listen and Subscribe

 First, I want you to know that you’re not alone in this.
 Every therapist has experienced moments where their personal values rub up against those of a client.
 The key is recognizing when it happens and making sure it doesn’t interfere with the sacred space we create for our clients.

-Let’s break this down and talk through some common situations where values conflicts arise and, more importantly, how we can navigate them with professionalism, compassion, and care.
+Let’s break this down and talk through some common situations where values conflicts arise with therapy clients and, more importantly, how we can navigate them with professionalism, compassion, and care.

 Common Situations Where Values Conflict